-MLS AND MLSPA - GROWING THE FOOTBALL INDUSTRY AND PROVIDING QUALITY EMPLOYMENT IN NEW MARKETS
+CASE STUDY MLS AND MLSPA - GROWING THE FOOTBALL INDUSTRY AND PROVIDING OUALITY EMPLOYMENT IN NEW MARKETS

-The Major League Soccer (MLS) was established in 1993 as a closed league similar to other major US sports divisions in order for it to align with the wider domestic sports structure.
+Major League Soccer (MLS) was established in 1993 as a closed league similar to other major US sports divisions in order for it to align with the wider domestic sports structure.
 The competition format follows the same principle: a season is composed of a regular campaign and a post-season knockout tournament, which determines the overall winner.
 MLS operates under a centrally-governed "single entity" model.
 Investor-Operators need to purchase shares in the central governing entity, which entitles them to operate one of the franchises owned by the league.
 MLS franchises have traditionally been owned by high-net-worth individuals or professional sports entrepreneurs, who have extensive experience in managing a sports entity (common to co-own teams in other sport leagues), which in turn, has accelerated the development trajectory of the league.
-The inaugural season comprised of 10 teams, while there are currently 26 teams in the league with two additional expansion clubs confirmed to join in the coming seasons.
-Franchise fees have increased from the initial USD 5 million to USD 200 million, providing strong evidence for the rising popularity of the league and the related business opportunities associated with it.
+The inaugural season comprised of 10 teams, while there are currently 27 teams in the league with three additional expansion clubs confirmed to join in the coming seasons.
+Franchise fees have increased from the initial USD 5 million to USD 350 million, providing strong evidence for the rising popularity of the league and the related business opportunities associated with it.

 Founded in 2003, the MLS Player's Association (MLSPA) is the union of professional MLS players.
 It represents the side of MLS players in collective bargaining agreements (CBA).
-Prior to the first CBA in 2005, players received no form of retirement benefits, and many players lacked basic health insurance.
-In February 2020, MLS and the MLSPA reached a tentative agreement on a new five-year collective bargaining agreement.
-As the pandemic unfolded and jeopardized the 2020 MLS season, players agreed to salary reductions, bonus reductions, and other economic concessions, as well as an extension of the CBA through the 2025 season.
-These concessions totalled over \$150 million dollars.
+Prior to the first CBA in 2004, players received no form of retirement benefits, and many players lacked basic health insurance.
+In February 2020, MLS and the MLSPA reached agreement on a new collective bargaining agreement.
+As the pandemic unfolded and jeopardized the 2020 MLS season, players agreed to salary reductions, bonus reductions, and other economic concessions and other economic concessions, which totalled over 150 million dollars.
 Amid a cloud of uncertainty over the 2021 season, players were once again forced back to the negotiating table.
-After protracted negotiations, a tentative agreement was reached, allowing players, fans and the entire MLS community to get back to the crucial business of building this league for the years and decades ahead.
+After protracted negotiations, an agreement was reached extending the CBA through the 2027 season, allowing players, fans and the entire MLS community to get back to the crucial business of building this league for the years and decades ahead.